Debug Python transforms

 1 2 3 4 5 6 Traceback (most recent call last): File "test.py", line 26, in <module> main() File "test.py", line 16, in main stats = Statistics() NameError: global name 'Statistics' is not defined

-Unlike Java stack traces, Python tracebacks show the most recent call last.
-So reading from the bottom-up, the traceback shows:
+Unlike stack traces in other programming languages, Python tracebacks show the most recent call last.
+From the bottom-up, the traceback shows the following:

-• The exception name: NameError.
-There are many built-in Python exception classes ↗, but it’s also possible for code to define its own exception classes.
+• The exception name, NameError.
+There are many built-in Python exception classes ↗, but it is also possible for code to define its own exception classes.

 • The sequence of function calls leading up to the thrown exception: File "test.py", line 26, in <module> followed by the line of code in question (line 16).

 Using this traceback, we can see that the exception occurs at line 16 of test.py in the main method.
 Specifically, the line of code causing the error is stats = Statistics(), and the exception thrown is NameError.
-From this, we can deduce that the name “Statistics” does not exist.
-Looking back at our example code, it appears we meant to use the name “Stats” instead of “Statistics”.
+From this, we can deduce that the name Statistics does not exist.
+Looking back at the example code, it appears that the name Stats should have been used instead of Statistics.

 Logging

-The following code example shows how you can output logs to help with debugging:
+The following code example demonstrates how you can output logs to help with debugging:

 Copied!